 BE ENVIRONMENTALLY CONSCIOUS: Always recycle and NEVER litter

 WOOOF!
 Recycling makes for a better environment and planet for ALL living beings, including humans.
 Through waste elimination and pollution reduction, recycling helps protect the ecosystem (including wildlife, marine animals, and street animals).
 Sadly, millions of animals are killed from waste every year while desperately looking for a meal or getting trapped in everyday waste items (e.g. plastic rings and bags).
 If your destination doesn’t have separate bins for recycling, then please always discard waste responsibly.
+You can also conserve resources and energy by skipping housekeeping.
 Please be a responsible citizen of Earth and do your part in saving the planet!
 The animals (and humans) will only benefit. 🙂

 #5 Way to Help Animals while Traveling: